A box of MELO Air Melatonin vaporizer in Rainbow Road flavor with several colorful chocolate candies scattered around it.

 Is Melo Air Vape Bad for You?
 Here’s How We’ve Made It Safe

-If you’re thinking of trying MELO Air, you likely already know melatonin supplements can be an effective sleep aid.
+If you’re thinking of trying MELO Air, you likely already know to take melatonin supplements as an effective aid to adjust your sleep cycle.
 You may even know that vaping melatonin works faster than taking it in supplement form.

 Is MELO Air Safe?